rackspace/sailplane/docs/source/logger.rst

 timestamps, context/category names, object formatting, and optional structured logging.
 It's just a few incremental improvements, and yet together takes logging a leap forward.

-If your transpiling, be sure to enable source maps
-(in `Typescript <https://www.typescriptlang.org/docs/handbook/compiler-options.html>`_,
-`Babel <https://babeljs.io/docs/en/options#source-map-options>`_) and the enable use via the `source-map-support <https://www.npmjs.com/package/source-map-support>`_ library or
+If you are transpiling, be sure to enable source maps (in `Typescript <https://www.typescriptlang.org/docs/handbook/compiler-options.html>`_, `Babel <https://babeljs.io/docs/en/options#source-map-options>`_) and the enable use via the `source-map-support <https://www.npmjs.com/package/source-map-support>`_ library or